-It’s just a few days until fall, y’all!
-But in WI, September is the time of year when the weather is hot, cool, cold, and warm as it transitions between the seasons.
-This is also the time of the year when many are wondering “Where’s The Heat?”
-Heat at University Apartments is turned no later than October 15.
-It may be turned on prior to the date if the average of the high and low temperatures falls below 40 degrees Fahrenheit for a few consecutive days.
+Welcome to fall!
+In Wisconsin, this seasonal transition brings a variety of temperatures as we have seen over the past couple of weeks.
+This is also the time of the year when many are wondering “Where’s The Heat”!
+Or “Why is it so Hot!”
+We have begun the process of getting all the heating equipment up and running, but it will likely take another week to get everything on.
 Many of our boilers are on temperature sensors that will only turn on if the outdoor temperatures are low enough.
 We also have 100s of pieces of equipment that require changing the heat mode manually.
 This process takes time.
 The kind of heating system used in our apartments is very efficient, and if we turn on the heat too early, the apartments quickly become too warm for comfort.
 Please know our Facilities team is closely monitoring the weather and has already begun preparations.

 Here are a few helpful hints to keep warm in your apartment through the seasonal transition: